Gabypotter08/Gabypotter08/README.md

 Hello!

 Here I will put all of my codes that I created!
-If you have any questions feel free to leave me a comment!
+If you have any questions feel free to contact me at: gabypotter08programs@gmail.com

 I also appreciate if you roast my code so I can get better!